Story At-A-Glance

 Theme 1- Federal Funding for the Inland Empire

 2021 was an exciting year for transportation.
-Most recently, with the signing of the Infrastructure Investment and Jobs Act.
+Most recently with the signing of the Infrastructure Investment and Jobs Act.
 The historic law brings crucial federal funding to the Inland Empire and signals a shift in how people as a country think about infrastructure and transportation.
-This was the biggest federal investment in transportation ever, and California is expected to receive 10.3 billion over the next 5 years to improve transportation options.
-This investment will help the Inland Empire expand transit lines, replace deficient transit vehicles with clean, zero-emission vehicles, and improve accessibility for the elderly and people with disabilities.
-This law provides funding to the inland Empire for bridges and roads, which will make driving easier for the communities.Â
+This was the biggest federal investment in transportation, and California is expected to receive 10.3 billion over the next five years to improve transportation options.
+This investment will help the Inland Empire expand transit lines, replace deficient vehicles with clean, zero-emission vehicles, and improve accessibility for the elderly and people with disabilities.
+This law provides funding to the inland Empire for bridges and roads, making driving easier for the communities.

 Theme 2- Decarbonization of the Economy

 IEGO has over 40 partners and has the vision to move the Inland Empire towards a decarbonized future through a transformative set of investments focused on the goods movement and supply chain sector.
 There are a lot of issues with the region, such as pollution that affects the communities disproportionately.
-This particular initiative takes a holistic view of all the implications of managing the supply chain and transportation while also being mindful of the impact on the communities and providing sustainable wages that allow people to live a quality life.Â
+This initiative takes a holistic view of all the implications of managing the supply chain and transportation while being mindful of the impact on the communities and providing sustainable wages that allow people to live quality life.

 Theme 3- Electrification of Transport Infrastructure